Packing List

 |

-***must have original copy signed by doctor!!
+**must have original copy signed and stamped by a doctor!!

 |